The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 - bugfix/*
 - hotfix/*

-Aterisks represent any set of characters.
+Asterisks represent any set of characters.

-Not naming a branch by using this convention results in GitHub throwing an error, this is because the repository's rules only allow for creating branches that follows the convention.
+Not naming a branch by using this convention results in GitHub throwing an error.
+The reason for this error is because the repository's rulesets only allow for creating branches that follows the previously mentioned format.

 <img width="312" height="257" alt="image" src="https://github.com/user-attachments/assets/5858c8d2-df83-487f-8f4e-5d0412d0e0a1" />